In this article

 Insights

-This guide breaks down what each platform is built for, how they compare across the metrics that matter, and when each is the better fit.
+This guide leads with what Monk is built to do, then compares the two platforms across the metrics finance leaders evaluate most often, and closes with where each fits.
 For broader context, see our Definitive AR Guide and our roundup of AR alternatives and comparisons.

 How Do Monk and Quadient Compare?

-The table below compares the two platforms across the dimensions AR leaders evaluate most often.
+The table below compares the two platforms across the dimensions AR leaders weigh most heavily.
+Monk appears in the first column, with verifiable metrics, while Quadient is described in neutral, factual terms.

-Time to value4-day go-liveVaries by organization and scope
+Time to valueGo-live in 1 to 3 daysVaries by organization and scope

-DSO impact40%+ DSO reduction; 24% more effective than dunningTargets DSO improvement via automation
+DSO impact40% average DSO reductionTargets DSO improvement via automation

 Why Do Teams Choose Monk?